pikdum/blog/content/posts/thistle-tea-2025-update/index.md

 Like maybe if one process per entity doesn't actually scale, then the boundary layer can be tweaked to group entities together by cell or map or whatever else instead.

-I'm hoping these changes make it easier to reason about and develop Thistle Tea going forwards, giving it a much more solid foundation.
+The goal is to make it easier to reason about and develop Thistle Tea going forwards, giving it a much more solid foundation.

 ## Building Entities Out Of Components